br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 <img src="../img/database-analysis.png" alt="Database analysis thumbnail" class="img-fluid" width="300px">

-For this project, I wrote a Python program, containing SQL queries, to extract information from a database of news articles.
+For this project, I wrote a Python program, containing SQL queries, to extract information from a database of news articles with over a million rows.
 The SQL queries contain advanced joins, selection, and calculation features.
 The results of the three queries are returned in plain text with Pythonic formatting.

 I passed initial code review with no required corrections.
 The reviewer made some helpful suggestions, and I incorporated them into my code.